Command line tool to check to see if RDP is listening and responding and retrieve some connection security info.

 As I searched I finally ran into rdp_sec_check on the Portcullis Labs website based on the MSFT RDP documentation (http://msdn.microsoft.com/en-us/library/cc240445.aspx) and after a few quick tests I realized it was what I needed for my testing, it just required a little tweaking to be a little more aligned with what I wanted and the goal was to tweak as little as possible for my needs.

 The script is perl script which is popular in the Windows world but not so popular that I am guaranteed it is everywhere.
-Additionally, since the script depended on an additional module from CPAN to be loaded I decided to embed the perl script into an EXE with the CPAN module so it was a single simple EXE for folks to use.
+Additionally, since the script depended on additional modules from CPAN to be loaded I decided to embed the perl script into an EXE with the CPAN modules so it was a single simple EXE for folks to use.
 I expect that will greatly expand the number of admins who will be able to use it.
 If you like, since the original script was GPLv2, the source is included in the ZIP file so you can run the perl script directly if you prefer.

 After I had finished my mods the Windows utility qwinst was brought to my attention by @ldap389.
 This is a good tool for checking the RDP service with considerably functionality but it requires perms to run against servers.
 This utility does not require any rights.